 All dogs, no matter how much hair they have, how much they shed and whether their hair keeps on growing, still slough off dead skin cells.

-Dogs requiring extensive grooming expose you to fewer dead skin cells, and that might be why you can tolerate being near them.
+Dogs like Bichon Frises, who require extensive grooming, expose you to fewer dead skin cells.
+That may be why you can tolerate being near them.

 Considerations When Choosing a Dog